jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Objectives

-* Understand how and why the Unix Operating System was created
+* Explain the six phases of Unix and Linux maturity and how they encompass each generations technological changes
 * Understand the contributions of Ken Thompson and Dennis Ritchie to Unix
 * Understand the contributions of Richard Stallman to Unix, Linux, GNU, the FSF, and *Free/Libre Software*
 * Understand the contributions of Linus Torvalds to the creation of Linux
 * Understand and explain how the AT&T and BSD lawsuit enabled the proliferation of Linux
-* Be able to describe and differentiate the six phases of Unix maturity
 * Understand the nature of modern commercial distributions of Linux and Unix operating systems
 * Understand the principles and key differences of *Free/Libre Software* and *Opensource Software*

 ## Outcomes

-At the completion of this chapter a student will understand and be able to explain the history of the environment in which Unix and Linux were created.
+At the completion of this chapter a student will understand and be able to explain the context in which Unix and Linux were created.
 You will be able to relate key names; *Thompson, Ritchie, Stallman, and Torvalds* to their respective technological contributions to free and opensource software.
 You will be able to understand what a distribution is and how free and opensource software relates to proprietary software.

-### Convention Note

 In this chapter the terms **Linux** and **Unix** are generally interchangeable from a conceptual standpoint.
 For a large part of this book the conventions are the same - their history is intertwined.
 Though this book focuses on Linux we would be depriving you of the spectrum of free and opensource software if we left Unix and BSD out.
 If you are curious the name is pronounced *"Lin-ucks;"* [link to audio pronunciation,](https://upload.wikimedia.org/wikipedia/commons/0/03/Linus-linux.ogg "Pronunciation of Linux") and Unix; *"Yoo-nix."*

-## Where it Began and Why it Matters Now
+## Zeroith Phase - Where it Began and Why it Matters Now

 Marc Andreesen, founder of the Netscape Communicator browser (precursor to FireFox) famously said, "Software is eating the world."
 The majority of that is Free/Libre Opensource software and the majority of it is Linux or Unix based.
 This trend of software and philosophy of software started over 40 years ago in Unix has come to predominate the technology scene today.
 There is a good chance you have a smartphone in your pocket with Google's Android OS, or a laptop with Apple's MacOS (formerly OSX) which is based off on BSD Unix.
 [Even Microsoft Windows 10 has a Linux compatibility layer now](https://devblogs.microsoft.com/commandline/announcing-wsl-2/ "Windows Subsystem for Linux 2").